bolt/newswidget/README.md

-# newswidget
+# 📰 Bolt News Widget

-A simple Widget Extension to display the latest Bolt news on the dashboard
+A simple Widget Extension to display the latest Bolt news on the dashboard.